nitrimandylis/WhimprFlow/README.md

 ./dev.sh
 ```

-Download a Whisper model into `~/Library/Application Support/WhimprFlow/models/`.
-The `ggml-large-v3-turbo.bin` (1.5 GB) is the sweet spot for Apple Silicon.
+First launch walks you through Accessibility and Microphone permissions, then lets you pick and download a Whisper model from inside the app.
+The `ggml-large-v3-turbo` (1.6 GB) is the sweet spot for Apple Silicon.
+You can also drop a `.bin` into `~/Library/Application Support/WhimprFlow/models/` manually.
 See [docs/MODELS.md](docs/MODELS.md) for download links.

-First launch will ask for Accessibility and Microphone permissions.
-Grant both, hold Fn, talk.
+Grant both permissions, hold Fn, talk.

 If double-tapping Fn opens Apple's own Dictation instead of locking a hands-free session, turn that shortcut off: System Settings → Keyboard → Dictation → Shortcut → Off, and set "Press 🌐 key to" → Do Nothing.